-Our mission is to preserve Thomas Jefferson’s personal retreat and to inspire the public to explore his enduring legacy, and to tell the stories of the free and enslaved people who lived and worked at Poplar Forest.
+Our mission is to preserve Thomas Jefferson’s personal retreat and plantation, to inspire exploration of his enduring legacy, and to tell the stories of the free and enslaved people who lived and worked at Poplar Forest.

 Preserving Jefferson’s Creation

 Poplar Forest is Thomas Jefferson’s personal retreat.
 It is one of only two homes Thomas Jefferson designed and created for his own use.
 Designated a National Historic Landmark by the Secretary of the Interior, today it is an exciting opportunity to “be there at the beginning”—to experience the award-winning rescue, archaeological exploration and restoration of one of America’s most important national landmarks.